 Each Bunchem has a little hole on one side that allows you to add all sorts of accessories like eyeballs, mustaches, and hats!

 The Bunchems Alive action pack also includes a motorized ball that you build around and instantly brings any of your creations to life – just set it down and watch it go.
 The girls built a moving octopus and a silly mustached bird.
-Head over to Instagram to see it in action!

 How to Encourage After School Creativity